SimpleDataLabsInc/prophecy-docs/docs/architecture/self-hosted/download-logs.md

   - support logs
 ---

-As an admin user, you can download your environment logs from Prophecy without needing access to your Prophecy cluster or the assistance of Prophecy Support.
-This reduces the delay in debugging any issues with your Prophecy services.
+Prophecy lets you download logs to help debug issues with your Prophecy services.
+As an admin, you can download environment logs directly from Prophecy without needing access to your Prophecy cluster or assistance from Prophecy Support.

-## Use case

-- The overarching objective is to debug what is going on with your Prophecy services.
-- To achieve this, we've enabled admins to be able to download Prophecy logs and environment information so that they can upload them to Zendesk.
+This streamlines the process and reduces delays in troubleshooting by enabling you to quickly share logs and environment details with Zendesk for further analysis.

 ### Download logs features